Design icons & new collections at Heal’s, Redbrick

 We love great design.
 We have always believed that nothing compares to the tactile and visual experience of discovering your very own individual style and we understand how furniture plays an integral part of your family's life every single day and how the pieces that you choose shape your home, your mood and the way you live.

-Whilst we make our preparations to open, we wanted to share with you some of the exciting new arrivals and iconic collections at Heal’s, Redbrick.
+We wanted to share with you some of the exciting new arrivals and iconic collections at Heal’s, Redbrick.

 The Barcelona Chair

 The Barcelona Chair, designed by German-American architect Ludwig Mies van der Rohe, has become one of the most recognised design pieces of the last century and iconic design of the Bauhaus era.

 The acclaimed designer created his own twentieth-century architectural style, stated with extreme clarity and is regarded as one of the pioneers of modernist architecture.

 Exuding a simplistic elegance that very much epitomises Mies van der Rohe's most famous expression “less is more”, each Barcelona piece is a tribute to the marriage of modern design and exceptional craftsmanship.

 Designed by Eero Saarinen in 1955 for the Knoll Company, New York.
 As with many contemporary architects, Eero Saarinen was challenged by furniture design and in particular the chair, architecturally renowned for presenting aesthetical and structural problems.